Infection prevention and control

 Considering the changed position on infection and transmission rates in the community, the evidence and experience of settings re-opening between August and October 2020, and recent scientific evidence, the Sub-Group strengthened its advice on face coverings in 2020 to manage the main area of risk within schools and settings, which is adult to adult transmission.
 The need for compliance should be strongly reinforced, particularly in areas where lapses leading to incidents have been observed by public health teams (e.g. adult-to-adult distancing).

-- when adults and secondary age children are moving around the setting in corridors, office and admin areas, break rooms (except when eating) and other confined communal areas, (including staff rooms and toilets)
+- by adults when they cannot physically distance from other adults and/or children and young people and when moving around the setting and in communal areas such as toilets corridors, offices and admin areas, break rooms (except when eating) and other confined communal areas (including staff rooms and toilets);

 Face coverings are only one of the measures to suppress COVID-19 and these should not be used to substitute the other measures needed to contain the virus.
 Therefore, when wearing a face covering, good hand and respiratory hygiene and physical distancing between adults should still be enforced.